Tobias-Dwyer/Personal-Website/content/about/index.md

 # no need for the "summary" parameter as it is not displayed in any previews
 ---

 I am a Chemical Engineering PhD student at the University of Michigan working in Professor [Sharon Glotzer's Group][1].
-Here I work on the theory of entropy in colloidal systems and build models to predict the crystal structures self assembled by hard and patchy particles.
+Here I work on a variety of projects including, how binary 2D assemblies of particles make porous host-guest networks, how some cell shapes settle into porous structures, and how particles move through porous media.
+In addition to working on these research projects I also work as a developer and maintainer of codes in the group, but the bulk has been dedicated to the group's geometry package, [coxeter][5].

 ![](glotzer_lab_image.jpg)